RickDW/manim-revealjs/README.md

 **Update:** The basic functionality is now implemented, but it has not been rigorously tested.
 There also are a number of nice animation playback types that you can choose from.
 Their functionality was copied from [Christopher Besch's Manim web presenter project](https://github.com/christopher-besch/manim_web_presenter).
 More updates are expected in the coming weeks.

 ## Installation
 The Python package can be installed by running the command `pip install manim-revealjs`.
 To start using the Revealjs plugin in your slide deck you only need to include a `<script src="manim.js">`in your HTML file.
-The `manim.js` file can be found in the `src/reveal_plugin/` directory.
-In the next section it will be explained how you can add generated videos to the slide deck.
+The `manim.js` file can be found in the `src/js_plugin` directory of the [repository](https://github.com/RickDW/manim-revealjs).
+In the `How to use` section it will be explained how you can add generated videos to your slide deck.

 ## Easy-to-use presentation template

 This development repository contains a lot of code that is not needed if creating a presentation is all you want to do.
 To make it really easy to create a new presentation that uses manim-revealjs, I have provided a [repository that you can clone](http://github.com/RickDW/presentation-template).
 You can edit the slides in any way you want, and then you can simply use python's built-in HTTP server to start your presentation.
+It requires no installation and can be started in one line of code: `python -m http.server`.
 For further instructions please consult the repository's readme.

 ## Demo